Breeze/northwind-demo/client/STEPS-Client-React.md

 #### Generate metadata from server

-You should already have a `metadata.json` file in the `NorthwindServer` project directory.
+You should already have a `metadata.json` file in the [server](../server) directory.
-If you don't, see the "Generate the metadata" topic in the server document.
+If you don't, see the "Generate the metadata" topic in the STEPS document for your server.

 #### Generate entities from metadata
 To turn the metadata into entities, we need to write a script.
 In the `northwind-react` directory,